I want to complete some additional work at home with my child, where do I start?

-To keep your child busy and learning in the event that your child is unable to attend school, try to complete some of these activities, we suggest at least 5 a week.
-With a range of fun, engaging and challenging tasks, your children will practise fundamental skills and reinforce concepts that have already been taught to them during year 6.
+To keep your child busy and learning in the event that may be unable to attend school, try to complete some of these activities.
+With a range of fun, engaging and challenging tasks, your children will practise fundamental skills and reinforce concepts that have already been taught to them during this year.
 This is the perfect way to help your child reinforce learning and enhance knowledge until they are able to return to school.

 Why do schools decide when to close?